 For an existing roof deck, roof access hatches or HVAC penetrations are good places to find an edge where you can use the tool to measure the deck metal.
 You should try to find a factory edge, though.

-If the sheet steel has been cut through by a portable power saw after it was installed, the edges around the hole will almost always be out of gauge.
+If the sheet steel has been cut through by a portable power saw after it was installed, this will be a bad location to try to check the gauge, as the edges around the hole will typically be deformed and difficult to measure.

 Table of Gauge, Mil, Inch, and Millimeter Equivalents

 This table is a partial sheet steel gauge table, covering the gauges typically used in building construction.